LunarG/VulkanSamples/layers/vk_validation_layer_details.md

 7. Add validation for having mapped objects in a command list - GPU writing to mapped object is warning
 8. Add validation for maximum memory references, maximum object counts, and object leaks
 9. When performing clears on surfaces that have both Depth and Stencil, WARN user if subresource range for depth and stencil are not both set (see blit_tests.cpp VkCmdClearDepthStencilTest test).
-10. Re-enable INFO messages that were disabled during v138 integration
 11. Warn on image/buffer deletion if USAGE bits were set that were not needed
 12. Modify INVALID_FENCE_STATE to be WARNINGs instead of ERROR
 13. Report destroy or modify of resources in use on queues and not cleared by fence or WaitIdle.
 Could be fence, semaphore, or objects used by submitted CommandBuffers.